Generally speaking, labeling teams and machine learning teams care about surfacing poor-quality labels for two reasons:

-- Click on any point to preview the corresponding Data Row
+- Click on any point to preview the corresponding data row.

 By coloring the projector view, for each class, you might notice suspicious points.
-For instance, a Data Row containing the
+For instance, a data row containing the

-basketball_court annotation, in the middle of the
+basketball_court annotation in the middle of the

-ground_track_fieldcluster, is likely to be a labeling mistake.
+ground_track_fieldcluster is likely to be a labeling mistake.

 Updated 8 months ago